Organic Farming Summer Program

 The weather in Ecuador is dictated more by elevation than by season, although there are seasonal variations in each of the country’s four regions: the coast, the highlands, the Amazon and the Galapagos.
 During the North American summer, the coast is in its dry season.
 Rain is very rare, although a low cloud cover and occasional misting is not.
 This keeps the normally high tropical humidity down significantly.
 Highs during the day are typically in the low 70s, cooling down to the mid 60s during the evening.
 The highlands maintain a fairly consistent climate year round.
 Days are often sunny with temps in the 70s and the evenings can be quite brisk due to the high elevation.

 There are three Sustainable Summer trip leaders on this program.
 All Sustainable Summer trip leaders are professional educators.
 The average age of our 2013 trip leader team was 28.
-Trip leaders have not yet been assigned to this program for 2014, but you can see some example trip leader bios below.
+Trip leaders bios for our 2014 programs are to the right.
 We also work very closely with our local partners.
 English-speaking guides, specialists, and instructors will be with us throughout the program.
-The student:staff ratio will never be lower than 5:1.
+The student:staff ratio will never be lower than 6:1.